The streaming engine that starts embedded

 What it is

-LaminarDB is a streaming SQL engine.
-Write SQL queries over event streams — windows, joins, aggregations — and the engine evaluates them continuously as events arrive.
+LaminarDB runs SQL queries over event streams.
+Windows, joins, aggregations: the engine evaluates them continuously as events arrive.
 Built on Apache Arrow 57 and DataFusion 52.

-Embed it in your application — Rust (cargo add laminar-db) or Python (pip install laminardb).
+Embed it in Rust (cargo add laminar-db) or Python (pip install laminardb).

-Run it as a standalone server (laminardb binary) with Kafka, CDC, and Delta Lake connectors.
+Or run the standalone laminardb binary with Kafka, CDC, and Delta Lake connectors.

-It is not a message broker (it consumes from Kafka, doesn't replace it) and it is not a general-purpose OLTP/OLAP database — it processes streams.
+It is not a message broker and it is not a general-purpose database.
+It processes streams.

 Quick start